BAR-NuttyB-collective/NuttyB-Raptors/README.md

 ### Release Process

-1. Use the [Collective NuttyB Configurator](https://bar-nuttyb-collective.github.io/configurator/) to update configurations
+1. Use the [Collective NuttyB Configurator](https://github.com/BAR-NuttyB-collective/configurator) to update configurations, it has a [sync script](https://github.com/BAR-NuttyB-collective/configurator?tab=readme-ov-file#sync) for that.
+2. Make sure to update the [CHANGELOG](CHANGELOG.md) with any significant changes.
 2. Update the [Wiki](https://github.com/BAR-NuttyB-collective/NuttyB-Raptors/wiki) with any significant changes

 ## 🎯 Key Features